Michigan Lighthouses: Local’s 2026 Guide to 36 Best (+Map)

 Au Sable Point Light Station

 Within Pictured Rocks National Lakeshore, Au Sable Point Lighthouse has stood tall since 1874.
-The light station includes the lighthouse as well as a brick oil building, a fog signal building, and the keepers house.
-The Au Sable light station is still in operation, but instead of using the older lighting methods, today it uses a smaller, solar-powered light that shines over Lake Superior automatically.
+The light station includes the lighthouse, a brick oil building, a fog signal building, and the keeper’s house.
+The Au Sable light is still in operation using a smaller, solar-powered light that automatically illuminates Lake Superior.
+Reaching the lighthouse requires a 1.5-mile hike each way along the dramatic Pictured Rocks shoreline — one of the most scenic lighthouse approaches in the country.

 Marquette Harbor Lighthouse

-The Marquette Harbor Lighthouse shares its name and location with the Upper Peninsula’s largest town.
-Since 1853 this light has served as a navigational beacon, guiding ships to the ore docks of Marquette, Michigan.
-Now owned by the city of Marquette, visitors can take a tour of the facility through the Marquette Maritime Museum at regularly scheduled times.
+The Marquette Harbor Lighthouse shares its name and location with the Upper Peninsula’s largest city.
+Since 1853, this light has served as a navigational beacon, guiding ships to the ore docks of Marquette.
+Now owned by the city of Marquette, visitors can take a tour of the facility through the Marquette Maritime Museum at regularly scheduled times in summer and early fall.

 Grand Island East Channel Lighthouse

 Near Munising, across the bay from Pictured Rocks National Lakeshore, the Grand Island East Channel Lighthouse marked Munising Harbor as a harbor of refuge for ships on Lake Superior.
-This wooden lighthouse is located on the southern end of Grand Island and looks especially eerie as it stands alone on the coast.
+This wooden lighthouse stands on the southern end of Grand Island and looks especially atmospheric — almost otherworldly — as it stands alone on the coast.
+The most accessible view is from a Pictured Rocks boat tour or one of the harbor cruises departing Munising.

 Grand Island Harbor Rear Range Lighthouse